studersi/test-4/tutorial-7/README.md

 * An Apache web server with extended access log as shown in [Tutorial 5 (Extending and analyzing the access log)](https://www.netnea.com/cms/apache-tutorial-5-zugriffslog-ausbauen/)
 * An Apache web server with ModSecurity as shown in [Tutorial 6 (Embedding ModSecurity)](https://www.netnea.com/cms/apache-tutorial-6-modsecurity-einbinden/)

-We will be working with the new major release of the Core Rules, CRS3; short for Core Rule Set 3.0.
+We will be working with the new major release of the Core Rule Set, CRS3; short for Core Rule Set 3.0.
 The official distribution comes with an _INSTALL_ file that does a good job explaining the setup (after all, yours truly wrote a good deal of that file), but we will tweak the process a bit to suit our needs.

-###Step 1: Downloading OWASP ModSecurity Core Rules
+###Step 1: Downloading OWASP ModSecurity Core Rule Set

-The ModSecurity Core Rules are being developed under the umbrella of *OWASP*, the Open Web Application Security Project.
-The rules themselves are available on *GitHub* and can be downloaded as follows:
+The ModSecurity Core Rule Set are being developed under the umbrella of *OWASP*, the Open Web Application Security Project.
+The rules themselves are available on *GitHub* and can be downloaded via *git* or with the following *wget* command:

 ```
 $> cd /apache/conf